escowles/recipes/_posts/2022-08-15-blueberry-crisp.md

 * combine all ingredients and break up any lumps
 * sprinkle over blueberries
 * bake at 375°F for 35-40 minutes, until top is browned and filling is bubbling
+* rest for 10 minutes before serving, or cool to room temperature

+**mini version:**
+* divide between eight 6 oz. ramekins and reduce baking time to 25 minutes

 source: <https://www.spendwithpennies.com/quick-easy-blueberry-crisp/>